The taboo-iest of all taboo topics on aging in place… The Grab Bar!

 The ADA guidelines and building safety codes are made for commercial buildings and they are supposed to cover a wide range of abilities to meet the safety needs of the general public.
 So, in a hospital room or an office building, they must have every single grab bar specified exactly how the code has described.
 In your own home that is not the case.
 You can customize the grab bars that you need and put them where you need them.
 I highly recommend doing this with the assistance of someone trained to provide this type of advice.
 If you are looking to add grab bars, you may want to consult with a Certified Aging in Place Specialist or possibly a Physical or Occupational Therapist to determine appropriate placement of grab bars to meet your specific needs.

 I hope I have shifted your thinking about safety and how you will use your home as you age.
 If you learned something or have further question, please leave a comment below.
-If you would like to plan your next bathroom remodeling project you can schedule your complimentary Design & Style phone consultation to see if Paradigm Interiors is a good fit for you.

 NEXT WEEK – How Much Should I Spend on Accent Chairs?